 (Source: Ottoman Contributions to Science and Technology by Salim Ayduz)

-In the first period, it cannot be said that the astronomical studies were productive just like the other scientific areas.
+In the first period, it cannot be said that astronomical studies were productive just like the other scientific areas.
 There is only one scientist who stands out in this period, Ahmad-i Dâî, who is famous with Risâla-i Sî Fasıl (The Treatise in Thirty Chapters) which consists of translations of al-Muhtasar fî Ilm al-Tancîm va Marifat al-Takvîm (Summary of the Astronomy and Calendars) by Nasîrüddin al-Tûsî.
 In addition to this book, there are a few books about cosmology and cosmogony.
 Generally, these books include the basis for Ptolemaic astronomy.

 The second period begins with Ali Qushji’s arrival in Istanbul.
 He was educated in Semerqand by Ulugh Beg and was directed to Semerqand Observatory which was founded in 1421 by Ulugh Beg.
-After Ulugh Beg’s death, he came to Istanbul in 1472 by the insistence of Mehmet II.
+After Ulugh Beg’s death, he came to Istanbul in 1472 at the insistence of Mehmet II.